XiaoxiaoWang87/LaneFinding/writeup.md

 Below are the image before and after the above processing steps.

 Original image:

 <img src="https://github.com/XiaoxiaoWang87/LaneFinding/blob/master/test_images/solidYellowCurve.jpg" width="400">

 Processed image:

 <img src="https://github.com/XiaoxiaoWang87/LaneFinding/blob/master/test_images_output/solidYellowCurve.jpg" width="400">

 #### 2. Potential Shortcomings

-Currently the algorithm decides if a line belong to the left or right lane by calculating the line angle and constraining it to a pre-defined range.
+1. Currently the algorithm determines if a line belong to the left or right lane by calculating the line angle and constraining it to a pre-defined range.
 This range may vary for different camera positions or different road geometry.